 The Program in American Studies has been instrumental in bringing a comparative and fuller range of race and ethnicity studies to Princeton.
 Going forward, we look to expand on the progress we have made, especially in the fields of Asian American/Diasporic studies, Latino studies, Jewish American studies, and Native American/Indigenous studies, while continuing to strengthen our ties with African American studies.
 We aim to develop these fields in a way that integrates these inquiries into mainstream Princeton curriculum and intellectual life across the whole of the campus.
 We insist on a perspective on America that struggles towards a holistic understanding of America as a global presence and as a product of global processes.
 We focus on “integration” less as a normative ideal than as a methodological precept.
 In this regard we go beyond conventional notions of “intersectionality.”
 And we acknowledge that in order to understand America as a space that integrates diverse histories and identities and processes we need to take seriously all of the social movements and processes and politics that separate and segregate and isolate groups and identities from one another within America.

 We imagine the future of American studies at Princeton to be intersectional, interdisciplinary, and collaborative.
-Internationalizing American studies will be a priority, alongside connections with other interdisciplinary programs — Gender and Sexuality Studies, Law and Public Affairs, Digital Humanities, and the Princeton Environmental Institute — and with departments across the campus — History, History of Science, African American Studies, English, Anthropology, Sociology, Religion, Politics, Psychology, Architecture, Art and Archaeology; an array of disciplines already reflected in the membership of the Executive Committee for the current Program in American Studies.
+Internationalizing American studies will be a priority, alongside connections with other interdisciplinary programs — the Program in Gender and Sexuality Studies, the Program in Law and Public Affairs, the Center for Digital Humanities, and the Princeton Environmental Institute — and with departments across the campus — history, history of science, African American studies, English, anthropology, sociology, religion, politics, psychology, architecture, art and archaeology; an array of disciplines already reflected in the membership of the executive committee for the current Program in American Studies.

-We have faith in American studies’ potential to reach out to the social sciences as well as the science fields.
-American studies scholars are doing cutting edge work in the field of disability studies, partnering with scholars in the Programs in Neuroscience, History of Medicine, and Gender and Sexuality; in critical food studies with scientists, environmentalists, and economists; at intersections of sociology and astrophysics, of performance studies and visual technology, of architecture and urbanism, of music and digital technology, of legal theory and socio-legal studies, and much more.
+We have faith in the potential of American studies to reach out to the social sciences as well as the science fields.
+American studies scholars are doing cutting edge work in the field of disability studies, partnering with scholars in the programs in neuroscience, history of medicine, and gender and sexuality; in critical food studies with scientists, environmentalists, and economists; at intersections of sociology and astrophysics, of performance studies and visual technology, of architecture and urbanism, of music and digital technology, of legal theory and socio-legal studies, and more.